-PolarDB for Oracle provides two methods for you to restore historical data to a new cluster: restore data to a specific point in time and restore data from a backup set (snapshot).
+PolarDB for PostgreSQL(Compatible with Oracle) provides two methods for you to restore historical data to a new cluster: restore data to a specific point in time and restore data from a backup set (snapshot).
 This topic describes how to restore data to a specific point.

 Only the data and account information of the original cluster can be restored to a new cluster.
 The parameters of the original cluster cannot be restored to the new cluster.